 Buy it: $11, MustelaUSA.com

 Whether you're keeping tabs on two cribs or two rooms, this is the monitor for you.
-The Side-by-Side 2.0 actually lets you see up to four rooms on the 5-inch screen.
+The Wide View 2.0 DUO actually comes with new cameras; no add-ons needed.
 Features you'll love:

-• Two-way communication and remote-controlled pan and zoom let you talk to and monitor your babies without disturbing them in the nursery.
+• Two-way communication and remote-controlled zoom let you talk to and monitor your babies without disturbing them in the nursery.

 • The soft glow of each camera allows it to double as a nightlight.